 View of the Sea to Sky Gondola from the Sea To Summit Trail.

 The spectacular mountain views from the observation deck at the Summit Lodge.

-This photo is from five years, when Braydon was only 3 years old.
+This photo is from six years age, when Braydon was only 3 years old.
 His face is priceless.
 He was trying to put on a brave face but he wasn’t sure about the wobbly suspension bridge and steep drop on both sides.

 Squamish Adventure Centre

 Squamish is the self-proclaimed ‘Adventure capital of Canada’ and it’s a great place to stop while exploring the Sea to Sky Corridor.
 We could easily dedicate an entire blog post about things to do in Squamish.

 You can make several day trips from Vancouver to Squamish and still only scratch the surface.

 Visit the Squamish Adventure Centre to learn about what to see and do in Squamish.
 The facility is located on the Sea to Sky highway, just north of the main intersection that leads to downtown Squamish.

 If you prefer to get in the water, the Squamish Spit hosts some of the best windsurfing and kite surfing in the Pacific Northwest.
 There area also dozens of hiking trails and parks, including the family-friendly Four Lakes Trail in Alice Lake Provincial Park, Smoke Bluffs Park loop trail, or the full day Elfin Lakes hike.